Back to Blog

 • Set a session limit (e.g., "3 games maximum tonight")

-• Check the time — is this a good window based on your data?
+• Check the time — is this a good play window based on your historical data?

 • After a loss:

-• Wait 5 minutes before the next queue
+• Take a deliberate 10–15 minute break before the next queue

 • Session stopping rules: